Financial Advisor & Founding Principal

 With my joy of traveling and being away from home on extended trips or long weekends, I didn't think it was fair to have a dog or cat.
 My neighbors and I share ownership of a flock of chickens and I've discovered they make the best pets, and they don't mind if I'm gone for a few weeks!
 They stay in their cage, eat all the kitchen leftovers, and pop out delicious food every day.
 I’ve become very creative with eggs.
 Quiche, creme brulee, and pavlova are a few of the many dishes I make regularly.

 I never set out to be a financial advisor.
 Being a fan of science fiction, my first thought was that I wanted a career in aerospace.
 After completing my first few years of math & science, I realized this wasn't the right path for me and decided to switch to Business and attend San Diego State University.
 I graduated with a degree in Finance and with a little help from my sister Beth, I got a job at Bank of America in the Bay Area.

-I worked in a few different areas of the bank, ending my career working in back office support the trading floors in New York and Chicago for foreign exchange and commodities.
-In between I did a little stint at AirTouch, the predecessor to Verizon, as the International Cash Manager.
+I worked in a few different areas of the bank, ending my career working in the back office supporting the trading floors in New York and Chicago for foreign exchange and commodities.
+In between, I did a little stint at AirTouch, the predecessor to Verizon, as the International Cash Manager.